500 Park Avenue: Pepsi and Olivetti

 Pepsi dedicated 500 Park Avenue on February 1, 1960.
 Lynda Lee Mead, who had been crowned as Miss America 1960, performed the building's official ribbon-cutting, while two thousand Pepsi workers at the Waldorf Astoria New York watched the event on television.
-At first, Pepsi was to use the seven upper stories and leased out three floors.
+At first, Pepsi used the seven upper stories and leased out the remaining floors.
 Pepsi hired Douglas Elliman as the exclusive renting agent for the rental floors.
 One of these stories was leased to furniture company Macey-Fowler Inc. in November 1960.
 In the building's first six years, the lobby exhibition space was used for events such as a display of French art, a firearms exhibit, a series of photographs of Carnegie Hall's history, and a display of landmark preservation in the United States.
 By the mid-1960s, Pepsi was considering relocating to the suburbs.
 John Lindsay, the mayor of New York City, started a private campaign in September 1966 to convince Pepsi to remain within the city.
 Nevertheless, in February 1967, Pepsi announced it was moving to 112 acre on the Blind Brook Polo Club in Purchase, within suburban Westchester County.
 The Purchase site was close to Kendall's house in Greenwich, Connecticut.

 When Pepsi announced plans to move to Purchase, it was negotiating to sell the building to Olivetti S.p.A., the Italian company that manufactured Olivetti typewriters.
 At the time, Olivetti was starting to manufacture a variety of mechanical products such as copiers, banking terminals, and electronic typewriters.
 By the end of 1967, Olivetti was planning to move to the Pepsi-Cola Building but was waiting for Pepsi to vacate it.
 Pepsi had completely relocated to Purchase by 1970.
 After Olivetti moved into 500 Park Avenue, the structure became known as the Olivetti Building.
 During this era, the lobby continued to host exhibitions, such as a display of 20th-century Italian artwork.
 By 1978, Olivetti was nearly bankrupt, and its executives decided to relocate.
 The company's finances only improved in the year afterward.

 The Olivetti Building was then owned by a syndicate led by Peter Kalikow, which had also acquired the eight-story Nassau Hotel immediately to the west on 59th Street.
 The Kalikow syndicate hired Eli Attia to study plans for redeveloping the sites.
 The then-new firm of Kohn Pedersen Fox reportedly devised fourteen proposals to incorporate the structure as the base of a skyscraper on the Nassau Hotel site.
 At the time, 500 Park Avenue's site was a prime candidate for redevelopment since it had a large volume of unused development rights.
 The building could not yet be protected by the New York City Landmarks Preservation Commission (LPC), whose rules specified that New York City individual landmarks be at least 30 years old at the time of their designation.